 So far I really like them, and would certainly recommend them if anyone was looking.
 The light has 3 settings for the switch.

 - “G”— which is motion activated.
 This setting is great and saves the battery

 With these cabinets being older cabinets.
 I do have some odd sized cabinets with odd depths/heights.
 Finding bins and baskets to fit my space has taken some time.
-I found these at target and organized multiple things throughout my kitchen.
-These baskets hold some pantry supplies above the stove.
-These cabinets are pretty tall, with adding the bins—- it makes it a little easier with grabbing things in/out when I need them.
+I found these at target and organized multiple items throughout my kitchen.

 Under the Kitchen Sink —- Trust me—– it was a big mess down here prior to re-painting everything.